aeon0/botty/README.md

-weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1) casting_frames | Depending on your char and fcr you will have a specific casting frame count.
-Check it here: https://diablo2.diablowiki.net/Breakpoints and fill in the right number.
-Determines how much delay there is after each teleport for example.
+weapon_switch | Hotkey for "weapon switch" (only needed if cta_available=1) battle_order | Hotkey for battle order from cta (only needed if cta_available=1) battle_command | Hotkey for battle command from cta (only needed if cta_available=1)

  [sorceress]                    | Descriptions
 --------------------------------|---------------------------------------------
-teleport | Hotkey for teleport skill_right | Hotkey for skill that is used on right mouse btn (e.g. Blizzard) skill_left | Hotkey for skill that is used on left mouse btn (e.g. Glacial Spike) forzen_armor | Hotkey for frozen armor (or any of the other armors) telekinesis | Hotkey for telekinesis
+teleport | Hotkey for teleport skill_left | Hotkey for skill that is used on left mouse btn (e.g. Glacial Spike) skill_right | Hotkey for skill that is used on right mouse btn (e.g. Blizzard) forzen_armor | Hotkey for frozen armor (or any of the other armors) telekinesis | Hotkey for telekinesis

  [hammerdin]                    | Descriptions
 --------------------------------|---------------------------------------------
-teleport | Hotkey for teleport blessed_hammer | Hotkey for Blessed Hammer concentration | Hotkey for Concentration holy_shield | Hotkey for Holy Shield redemption | Hotkey for redemption
+teleport | Hotkey for teleport concentration | Hotkey for Concentration redemption | Hotkey for redemption holy_shield | Hotkey for Holy Shield blessed_hammer | Hotkey for Blessed Hammer

  [items]                        | Descriptions
 --------------------------------|---------------------------------------------